CivicDataLab/Anuvad/docs/user/translating.rst

 .. note::

-    Actual permissions might vary depending on your Weblate configuration.
+    Actual permissions might vary depending on your Anuvad configuration.

 Anonymous users can only (if permitted) forward suggestions.
 Doing so is still available to signed in users, in cases where uncertainty about the translation